Entropy and entanglement bounds for reduced density matrices of fermionic states: Entanglement for fermionic mixed states

+The fact that $\es$ is so small for a large $N$ fermionic state indicates that the squashed entanglement may already be a good measure of fermionic entanglement, without any further subtraction for large $N$.

+For Slaters the entanglement of formation and the squashed entanglement are very different, but the following calculation for the Yang state shows that this need not always be so.

-Yang \cite{Y} proved that the largest eigenvalue of $\rho_{12} $ for this state (i.e., the operator norm) is strictly larger than than that of any $N$-particle fermionic state built on the $\H= \C^M$ not of this form. \begin {thm}[Entropy and entanglement of the pairing state] Let $\rho_{12} $ be the two-particle reduced denstiy matrix of the N-particle pairing state built on the $\H= \C^M$.
-Then
+\begin {thm}[Entropy and entanglement of the pairing state] Let $M=2m$ and $N=2n$.
+Let $\gamma_2$ be the two-particle reduced density matrix of the N-particle pairing state built on $\H= \C^M$.
+Its fermionic entanglement of formation is